joelhochstetter/NWNsim/README.md

 # neuromorphicNWN

-This repository contains code to simulate neuromorphic nanowire nanowires and produce all simulations analysis for the manuscript
+This repository contains code to simulate neuromorphic nanowire networks and produce all simulations analysis for the manuscript
 > Joel Hochstetter, Ruomin Zhu, Alon Loeffler, Adrian Diaz-Alvarez, Tomonobu Nakayama, Zdenka Kuncic _Avalanches and edge-of-chaos learning in neuromorphic nanowire networks_

 Simulation and network generation code is written by past and present members of the Kuncic group at the University of Sydney: Joel Hochstetter, Ruomin Zhu, Alon Loeffler, Zdenka Kuncic, Paula Sanz-Leon, Ido Marcus and Miro Astore.
 Authors of each function are attributed within.